Okoi Arikpo: Early life

+Political career

-Dr. Okoi Arikpo was the first Minister for Lands & Survey in the Nigerian Government that was formed after the Macpherson Constitution came into force.
-Okoi Arikpo was one of the four Legislators elected into the Eastern Regional House of Assembly who were chosen to represent the Eastern Region in the Central House of Legislature in Lagos that was promulgated after the coming into force of the Macpherson Constitution.
-Okoi Arikpo was also a cabinet Minister in the 1957 Government formed by Sir Abubukar TafawaBalewa.
+Arikpo was the first Minister for Lands and Survey in the Nigerian Government that was formed after the Macpherson Constitution came into force.
+Arikpo was one of the four Legislators elected into the Eastern Regional House of Assembly who were chosen to represent the Eastern Region in the Central House of Legislature in Lagos that was promulgated after the coming into force of the Macpherson Constitution.
+Arikpo was also a cabinet Minister in the 1957 Government formed by Sir Abubakar Tafawa Balewa.

-Okoi Arikpo was an Activist.
+Arikpo was an Activist.
 He was at the vanguard of the campaign to draw the attention of the Colonial Government to the plight of the minority people of the Eastern and Northern Region.
-He resigned from the NCNC in protest at the treatment meted out to the then Leader of Government Business in the Eastern Nigerian Government, late Professor Eyo Ita, who was pressured by the leadership of the NCNC to step down in order for Dr. Nnamdi Azikiwe to assume the position he was occupying after he had lost out in the power struggle in the Western Nigeria where members of this Party in the Western Region had succumbed to pressure mounted on them not to allow Dr. Azikiwe, an Igbo become leader of Government Business after his Party won the Western Regional election.
+He resigned from the NCNC in protest at the treatment meted out to the then Leader of Government Business in the Eastern Nigerian Government, late Professor Eyo Ita, who was pressured by the leadership of the NCNC to step down in order for Nnamdi Azikiwe to assume the position he was occupying after he had lost out in the power struggle in the Western Nigeria where members of this Party in the Western Region had succumbed to pressure mounted on them not to allow Azikiwe, an Igbo become leader of Government Business after his Party won the Western Regional election.

-Thereafter Dr. Okoi Arikpo teamed with other minority rights activists to form the United Nigeria Independence Party which later allied with the Action Group as the opposition in the Eastern Region.
-He was in the forefront of the fight for autonomy of the ethnic minorities in the East for a creation of the Calabar/Ogoja/ Rivers State.
-He was the Secretary-General of the COR State and Honourable Justice Udo Udoma was the President.
+Thereafter Arikpo teamed with other minority rights activists to form the United Nigeria Independence Party which later allied with the Action Group as the opposition in the Eastern Region.
+He was in the forefront of the fight for autonomy of the ethnic minorities in the East for a creation of the Calabar/Ogoja/Rivers State.
+He was the Secretary-General of the COR State and Udo Udoma was the President.

-Okoi Arikpo was among the people from the minority ethnic groups who drafted and articulated the position of the minority groups in the country before the Willink Commission was set up by the departing British colonizers to examine the fears of minorities of the Niger Delta.
+Arikpo was among the people from the minority ethnic groups who drafted and articulated the position of the minority groups in the country before the Willink Commission was set up by the departing British colonizers to examine the fears of minorities of the Niger Delta.
 The Willink Commission called attention to the grave dangers in the Niger Delta.

+Arikpo was the first Executive Secretary of the National Universities Commission.

+Minister of External Affairs

-Okoi Arikpo was the first Executive Secretary of the National Universities Commission.
-Okoi Arikpo was the longest serving Minister for Foreign Affairs (External Affairs) 1967 - 1975.
-He was the person who was sent to all the Western Capitals and the United States of America to make a strong case why Nigeria should not be allowed to be Balkanized during the heady days of the Civil War.
-This was after the secessionist Regime had launched a vehement and vociferous propaganda in Western Capital and the United States of a deliberate policy of genocide being waged against the Igbo people of Nigeria which always turned the scale against Nigeria.
-Okoi Arikpo, a cerebral intellectual of no mean standing, employed his formidable intellectualism and savvy to turn the tide against the Biafra Regime.
+Arikpo was sent to the Western Capitals and the United States of America to make a case why Nigeria should not be allowed to be Balkanized during the heady days of the Civil War.
+This was after the Biafran Government had released reports on mass atrocities committed by the Nigerian government and had accused Nigeria of a deliberate policy of genocide being waged against the Igbo people, turning public opinion against Nigeria.
+Arikpo employed intellectualism to turn the tide against the Biafra.